Traditional funeral plan

 Some plan providers allow you to make changes, e.g. upgrade the motor hearse for a horse-drawn hearse.
 Tailoring might be a cheaper solution than choosing the next level of funeral plan up, but may not provide the best overall value.

-Get in touch with your funeral plan provider* to chat through your options.
+Get in touch if you would prefer to chat through your options.

 Spreading the cost